j-morano/runner/README.md

 $ runner train.py -- --learning-rate 0.01 0.02 --epochs 4 8 16
 ```

 Additionally, combinations of values can be avoided, or filtered.
-For example, this
+For example, doing this

 ```sh
 #!/bin/sh
 $ runner train.py --filter 0.01,16 @ -- --learning-rate 0.01 0.02 --epochs 4 8 16
 ```
-The at sign `@` is used to indicate the end of the filtering arguments.
+> NOTE: The at sign `@` is used to indicate the end of the filtering arguments.

 is equivalent to do this